mantidproject/mantid/dev-docs/source/Logging.rst

 For the logging to work you will need to have configured the logging service.
 This will occur when you do either of the following:

-  - Call *FrameworkManager.initialise()*
+- Call :code:`FrameworkManager.initialise()`
-  - Get a reference to the *ConfigService* singleton
+- Get a reference to the :code:`ConfigService` singleton

-When the framework is initialised, it attempts to read a file called *Mantid.properties* that it assumes will be available in the current working directory.
+When the framework is initialised, it attempts to read a file called :code:`Mantid.properties` that it assumes will be available in the current working directory.
 This contains among other things the logging configuration.
 See :ref:`PropertiesFile <PropertiesFile>` for more information.
 Here is an example: